-(ii ) the use of the biological, if the biological were used, would result in, or would be likely to result in, harm or injury to any person.
-Penalty: Imprisonment for 5 years or 4,000 penalty units, or both.
-Note 1: A jury may acquit a person of an offence against this subsection and may convict the person of an offence against subsection (5) instead: see section 53A.
-Note 2: For the liability of an executive officer of a body corporate, see sections 54B and 54BA.
-(5) A person commits an offence if: (a) the person is given a notice under section 32JA; and person gives information or produces a document in npliance or purported compliance with the notice; and information or document is false or misleading in a terial particular.
-Penalty: Imprisonment for 12 months or 1,000 penalty units, or both.
-(6) A person commits an offence if: (a) the person is given a notice under section 32JA; and person gives information or produces a document in npliance or purported compliance with the notice; and information or document is false or misleading in a terial particular.
-Penalty: 100 penalty units.
-(7) An offen ce against subsection (6) is an offence of strict liability.
-32JC Civi y for giving false or misleading information or nt in compliance with a notice A person contravenes this section if:
+(ii) the use of the biological, if the biological were used, would result in, or would be likely to result in, harm or injury to any person.

+- Penalty: Imprisonment for 5 years or 4,000 penalty units, or both. - Note 1: A jury may acquit a person of an offence against this subsection and may convict the person of an offence against subsection (5) instead: see section 53A. - Note 2: For the liability of an executive officer of a body corporate, see sections 54B and 54BA. - (5) A person commits an offence if: - (a) the person is given a notice under section 32JA; and - (b) the person gives information or produces a document in compliance or purported compliance with the notice; and - (c) the information or document is false or misleading in a material particular. - Penalty: Imprisonment for 12 months or 1,000 penalty units, or both. - (6) A person commits an offence if: - (a) the person is given a notice under section 32JA; and - (b) the person gives information or produces a document in compliance or purported compliance with the notice; and - (c) the information or document is false or misleading in a material particular.

+(7) An offence against subsection (6) is an offence of strict liability.

+32JC Civil penalty for giving false or misleading information or document in compliance with a notice